Take care of roses

 Rose bushes need regular care all year round.
 Roses require daily care, seasonal care such as watering, feeding, pruning and also controlling the pests to ensure healthy roses that are also productive.
 These basic care measures make your roses healthy and bloom season after season.

-Step 1: Watering Your Roses
+Watering Your Roses

 Roses require steady moisture particularly during the growing and blossoming period.
 Water once or twice a week deeply according to rainfall and temperature.
 Wetting of the leaves should be avoided to avoid fungal issues.